colah/ByronTrialNotes/day9.md

 * And you're aware of the significance?
   * Yes.
 * Were you aware of the time?
-  * I realised as I arrived...
+  * I realized as I arrived...
 * Did you bring him before a justice?
   * No.
 * You interviewed him instead of ...